 - most PDF documents and statistical information are not fully accessible to screen reader software

-- our videos do not have closed captions or transcripts
+- some of our older videos do not have closed captions or transcripts

 What we’re doing to improve accessibility

 We are working to make our website more accessible.
-We will make content available on our webpages, offer alternative formats, and work to improve the accessibility of the content on our separate site the Social Landlord Directory.
-The accessibility regulations will apply to the Social Landlord Directory from September 2020.
+We will make content available on our webpages, offer alternative formats, and work to improve the accessibility of the content on our separate site.
+The accessibility regulations will apply to this site from September 2020.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).